-The New Courses of Study.
+Courses of Study.

-At the June meeting of the normal board, held in 1895, certain new courses of study were adopted leading both to the elementary and advanced diplomas.
-1. A course of three years leading to the elementary diploma.
+At the June meeting of the normal board, held in 1895, the following courses of study were adopted: 1.
+A course of three years, leading to the elementary diploma.
 2. An English course of five years, leading to the advanced diploma.
 3. A Latin course of five years, leading to the advanced diploma.
 4. A course of one year for high school graduates leading to the elementary diploma.
 5. A course of two years for high school graduates leading to the advanced diploma.
-The old courses of study will be maintained until those who have already entered upon them have been graduated.
 It will be noticed that the number of years required to complete the elementary course has not been changed either for high school graduates or for those who enter the C class.

 The increasing demand for more thoroughly prepared teachers has made the lengthening and enriching of the courses of study in the normal schools necessary.
-The new courses are arranged upon the basis of three studies for each student at one time.
+The courses are arranged upon the basis of three studies for each student at one time.
 It is believed that more thorough work can be done and that greater mental power and culture will be gained than by the old plan of allowing students to carry from four to six studies at one time.
-The spectacle of a student out of breath trying to keep up with the curriculumn will be rarer than when a larger number of subjects was allowed.
+The spectacle of a student out of breath trying to keep up with the curriculum will be rarer than when a larger number of subjects was allowed.
 But it is not expected that the new plan will prove less elastic in giving to the student of exceptional ability, or to the student who has more acquaintance with his subjects than others in his class, all the work he is able to do.
 And while haste and worry on the part of the student will be more readily obviated, it is expected that the amount of solid work accomplished will be increased.